DavidCEllis/snakerun/readme.md

 Optionally specify python version with a non-standard `# x-requires-python: >=3.10`.

-Run with `python snakerun.py myscript.py`
+Run with `snakerun myscript.py`
+Clear caches with `snakerun --clear-cache`

 ## Logic ##

-If an environment matching the exact text of the dependencies exists in the SnakeRun cache, that environment will be used.
+In order to save time on launching, environments are cached based upon the exact text of the specification.
+If a text match can be found then the matching environment will be used without any further comparison.

-Otherwise if python version and dependencies are given, the script will use the newest python version installed that matches the requirement to create a virtualenv with the listed dependencies.

-If only a python version is given, if sys.executable satisfies the requirement it will be used.
-Otherwise the script will attempt to find the newest python installed that satisfies the requirement and use that.
+If there is no match then a new venv will be generated.
+If a python version is given it will be checked against the version used to launch `snakerun` first.
+If that is sufficient it will be used to create the venv.

+Otherwise:
+* On Windows:
+  * `snakerun` will ask the `py` launcher for available python versions if a sufficient version is found that will be used, otherwise an error will be raised.
+(On windows this will only look for 3.X, not 3.X.Y)
+* On Linux/MacOS:
+  * `snakerun` will look for `pyenv` environments.
+If a sufficient version is found that will be used, otherwise an error will be raised.

-If only dependencies are given, `sys.executable` will be used to create the environment.
+If dependencies are specified they will be installed into the new venv and then the script will be launched.

-If no python version or dependencies are given, the version of python running `snakerun.py` will launch the script.
+If no python version or dependencies are given, the version of python running `snakerun.py` will launch the script without creating a venv.

 ## Performance considerations ##